AI Fraud

 Human factors and psychology exploited

-• Urgency and cognitive overload: spam floods, short extortion deadlines.
+• Urgency and cognitive overload: spam floods and short extortion deadlines.

-• Reciprocity: attacker “helps” resolve a problem they created.
+• Reciprocity: the attacker helps resolve a problem they created.

 Recommended policies and technical controls